StagPython/StagPy/docs/sources/stagyydata.rst

     sdat.steps[n]
     sdat.snaps[m]

-These two expressions each return a ``_Step`` instance.
-Moreover, if the ``m``-th snapshot was done at the ``n``-th step, both expressions return the same ``_Step`` instance.
+These two expressions each return a :class:`_Step` instance.
+Moreover, if the ``m``-th snapshot was done at the ``n``-th step, both expressions return the same :class:`_Step` instance.
 In other words, if for example the 100th snapshot was made at the 1000th step, ``sdat.steps[1000] is sdat.snaps[100]`` is true.
 The correspondence between time steps and snapshots is deduced from available binary files.

 Generators also, and negative index.